wmaynard/leaderboard-service/LEADERBOARD_MANAGEMENT.md

   * 4: Annually (untested)
   * 5: None (untested)
 * The **playersPerShard** controls how many players can be assigned to a particular leaderboard before a new shard of it is created.
 This is currently a placeholder for future functionality.
 * The **maxTier** determines how many leaderboards will actually be created.
 When leaderboards hit rollover, players can be promoted or demoted to different tiers.
+This is zero-indexed, so a value of 1 will create two tiers.

-Sample request so far:
+Leaderboards are passed as an array of objects.
+Here's our sample request so far:

 ```
+...
+"idsToDelete": [
+    "ldr_pvp_weekly_v1",
+    "ldr_pvp_weekly_v2"
+],
+"leaderboards": [
     {
-    "leaderboard": {
         "leaderboardId": "ldr_pvp_weekly_v1",
         "title": "Daily PvP Leaderboards",
         "description": "Use your PvP tickets and climb the ranks!",
         "rolloverType": 1,
-        "maxTier": 6,
+        "maxTier": 1,
         ...
-      }
-}
+    },
+    ...
+]
 ```

 ## Introduction to Tier Rules